Fordalex/kings-hotel/README.md

 ## UX

 I tried to make the process as quick and easy for the user to book their stay, with two section's to check the availablity and a 'book now' button in the footer of each page.
-Also while the user scroll's down the hotel information page a 'book now' element is fixed to the bottom right side of the page making sure not to cover up any content, but prompting the user to book as soon as there happy with the infromation about the hotel.
 In addition i have made sure that the design is pleasing with loads of pictures of trees, mountains and even parachuting just to give the user an idea on what to expect in booking a stay at the king's hotel.

-As a user myself i like to find out information about what it is i'm booking and then being able to book that thing with as little effort and clicks as possible.
-I have tried to minimalise the leg work for the user by making sure there is easy acsses to book their stay and check the availablty with javascript (Yet to implement).
+As a user myself i like to find out information about what it is i'm booking and then being able to book that thing with as little effort and clicks as possible is important.
+I have tried to minimalise the leg work for the user by making sure there is easy acsses to book their stay and check the availablity with javascript (Yet to implement).

 The navigation bar at the top of the page with links to the other pages makes to easy for the user to gain asses to any of the information they need about the hotel.
 The hotel infomration page is quite long so to help the user, when you click on 'hotel info' a dropdown box appers and gives you a few options on what the user might be looking for and then will take them to that section of the page.